Being intellectual and educated can be very hard work you know.

-But the guide stood there by some masterpieces and talked for ages about brush strokes, lighting and shading, the use of color and various other words whose meaning I did not know.
+But the guide stood there by some masterpieces and talked for ages about brush strokes, lighting and shading, the use of colour and various other words whose meaning I did not know.

 The French guests seemed to enjoy it and murmured amongst themselves “C’est magnifique … Oh oui bien sure … Merveilleux …” which I suppose was the whole intention of this expedition in the world of total monotonous tedium.

 Now please don’t consider me a total Philistine only interested in the beauty of the balance sheet and the profitability of the bottom line.
-I’ll admit that these are figures to quicken my heartbeat and the more profitable the balance sheet the more excited I become.
-But there are some other bottom lines which do interest me.
+I’ll admit I do like a good bottom line but then, some figures are much more interesting than others.

 “Now come on!!!”
 I thought, “I’m trying to be educated and intellectual here!
 I too can appreciate great art when I see it.
 Let’s wait here a bit longer.”